MathWorks-Teaching-Resources/Descriptive-Stats-and-Probability/README.md

 ## Products ##
 MATLAB, Statistics and Machine Learning Toolbox™

+## License ##
+The license for this module is available in the LICENSE.TXT file in this GitHub repository.

+## Support ##
+Have any questions or feedback?
+Contact the [MathWorks online teaching team](mailto:onlineteaching@mathworks.com).

 ## ##
-_Copyright 2020 The MathWorks, Inc._
+_Copyright 2021 The MathWorks, Inc._